isomerpages/enterprisesg-sac-old/README.md

 The index.md file lists the type of isomerpages layout template used for the homepage, the homepage title and the homepage url link that will appear in the user's web browser.

 To edit the content in homepage, edit the homepage.yml in the _data folder of the repository.
 Other sections can be added and deleted from the homepage.
 (Look at the [homepage.yml](https://github.com/isomerpages/isomerpages-template/blob/master/_data/homepage.yml) and its [staging website homepage](https://github.com/isomerpages/isomerpages-template/blob/master/_data/homepage.yml) of isomerpages-template for an example).

+_For faster loading speeds, try to keep the image size to a maximum of a few hundred kb._

 ### Editing Programmes Section (a.k.a 'About / What is Accreditation?'
 Section)
 The programmes section of the homepage can be edited similarly by editing the programmes.yml file in the _data folder.